maangie/mystore/README.md

 # README

 ## Issue
-my spree dumps deface error, such as:
+My spree dumps include of some deface error, such as:

 ```
 Deface: 1 overrides found for 'spree/shared/_nav_bar'